 Third, rising levels of education create a rising middle class and greater income inequality.
 If this were not true, there would be no economic incentive to seek higher education.
 Today, about 35% of our work force has no formal education beyond high school vs. 45% twenty-five years ago.
 Meanwhile, today 40% of our work force has bachelor’s degrees or higher vs. 28% twenty-five years ago.
 It should not be a surprise that the 40% with the least have only grown their real incomes by about 0.5% annually over that twenty-five year period.
 The world has become more competitive but this group as a whole has not added qualifications to learn higher-level skills.
 Nor should it be a surprise that with higher levels of education, income level in the middle of the top 40% has grown at a 1.0% annual rate, two times the growth rate of the bottom 40%.

 Fourth, rapid innovation makes the most successful innovators more wealthy and makes it more difficult for the least competitive to catch up.
 In a free society, every great period of innovation produces great fortunes.
 Think railroads, Rockefeller, Carnegie, Mellon, Morgan and Vanderbilt in the nineteenth century.
 Think Ford, Coca-Cola, Eastman Kodak, Xerox, Watson (IBM), semiconductors, Gates (Microsoft), Jobs (Apple, Pixar), Fred Smith (Federal Express) and Walton (Wal-Mart) in the twentieth.
-We begin the twentieth century with Page and Brin (Google), Hastings and Randolph (Netflix), Bezos, and Zuckerberg and many more in the wings.
+We begin the twenty-first century with Page and Brin (Google), Hastings and Randolph (Netflix), Bezos, and Zuckerberg and many more in the wings.
 These great fortunes increase the number of people with great wealth.
 Millions of other lives become better and richer with economic growth resulting from their innovations.
 Unsuccessful innovators lose, but those losses are dwarfed by benefits of innovation and the rising economic tide it creates.
 People at the bottom of the economic ladder often do not have the skills or resources to keep pace, but they still enjoy benefits from innovation (think cellphones and computers), and at least the opportunity to breakout to a higher level of prosperity.

 Fifth, freedom is far more powerful than just the freedom to innovate.
 Free markets are the essence of democratic society.
 In an economy regulated by free markets every buying decision by every citizen is a vote by the buyer to give resources to the seller in exchange for a product or service the buyer deems worthy of the price.
 If a seller does not provide value in the eyes of buyers, the seller goes broke.
 If the seller produces the best products or services at the lowest cost, the seller gets richer and his business grows.
 Sometimes it becomes important for government to overrule the free market, but each time it does, an economic price is paid.
 In the eyes of the people who ultimately pay all the bills, the market sets the most equitable price and government’s decision to alter the allocation of resources in the economy makes the economy less just and less productive.
 Even with good reasons for government to regulate the free market we should always remember that in the extreme, government allocation of economic resources is incompatible with economic growth and individual freedom.
 There has never been and there can never be an innovative and growing economy that is not primarily regulated by free consumers who assess the value of all things as they pay all the bills.